tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 During this conversion, we might notice that certain functions used in Keras are not public API.
 Decision should be made on a case by case base for whether:

-* Copy the function to Keras
+* Copy the functionality from TF to Keras.
-* Replace the usage with other alternative public API
+* Replace the usage with other alternative TF public API.
-* Make the function a new TF public API.
+* Make the functionality a new TF public API.

 <b>Note that this work can be contributed by the open source community.</b>

 ### Two stage change process

-For any change that is changing both Tensorflow and Keras, they will need to be split into two, one as a PR to TF, and the other one as PR to Keras.
+For any change that is changing both Tensorflow and Keras, they will need to be split into two, one as a PR to TF, and the other PR to Keras.
 Here is some common scenario to split the change.

 1. Adding a new behavior to Tensorflow, and let Keras rely on it.
 Note that the TF change needs to be submitted first, and keras PR needs to wait for the new TF nightly PIP.
 Also note that the rollback of TF PR will cause Keras to break, the rollback sequence should be PR 33333 and then PR 22222.
-The Google internal test for TF should catch this.
+The Google internal test for TF should catch the error if the rollback sequence is not correct.

 ```python
 # Existing scenario.